Heartbeat Sensor for Kafka¶

 - base_checkpoint_location: S3 path for storing checkpoint data (required if

-). - domain: Databricks workflows domain for job triggering.
+sensor_read_typeisstreaming). - domain: Databricks workflows domain for job triggering.

 - token: Databricks workflows token for authentication.